 As mentioned before, Kona coffee is the most popular type among other coffee beans harvested in Hawaii.
 Because of its uniqueness, it has gained much popularity all over the world as one of the most loved coffee.
 Since the beans are coming from Hawaii, people started calling it Hawaiian coffee.
 However, there are some other types of coffee grown in Hawaii as well.

-Still in the slopes of Mauna Loa, there is another type of coffee being cultivated there, the Puna coffee.
-At the starting of the year, the Puna coffee will start blooming thus giving out a Jasmine-like scent.
-However, it is until the summer that the real development to maturity will start, after which it will be harvested in autumn.
+Still in the slopes of Mauna Loa, there is another type of coffee there, the Puna coffee.
+At the start of the year, the Puna coffee will start blooming thus giving out a Jasmine-like scent.
+However, it is until the summer that the real development to maturity will start, after that they harvest in autumn.

-The Puna coffee is often described as dense and full-bodied.
+The Puna coffee is dense and full-bodied.
 This means it has a very complex and advanced taste.
 When drinking it, you will feel as if various tastes are overlapping each other hence bringing a rich and quite admirable taste with each sip you take.

 This is also another type of coffee that means so much more to the people of the Big Island of Hawaii.
-It is grown on the slopes of Mauna Kea in the district of Hamakua, hence the name.
+The beans grow on the slopes of Mauna Kea in the district of Hamakua, hence the name.

 Since the introduction of this type of coffee in the region, it has provided a lot of opportunities for the local farmers when it comes to coffee farming.

-Every year, this region boasts of between 100 and 200 acres of farm lands being harvested.
+Every year, this region boasts of between 100 and 200 acres of farm lands of harvesting.
 If you are just visiting the area, you can purchase the Hamakua coffee from the local stores and farm markets.
 You can also visit the Hilo Coffee Mill to enjoy this and many other different types of coffee grown on the Island.

-Coffee farming had gained much popularity in Hawaii and in 1987, Kauai converted about 22, 000 acres of land to coffee plantation.
-These lands were previously used for sugar cane farming.
-The company responsible for this conversion is called, Kauai Coffee Company which still owns and grows Kauai coffee.
+Coffee farming had gained much popularity in Hawaii and in 1987, Kauai converted about 22, 000 acres of land to coffee plantations.
+These lands were previously for sugar cane farming.
+The company responsible for this conversion is Kauai Coffee Company which still owns and grows Kauai coffee.
 They grow 100 percent pure Kauai coffee using different Arabica beans.

 In between the cities of Waialua and Wahiawa, you will find the Waialua estate.
-This was also a sugar cane farm that was converted to a coffee plantation.
-The farm is used to grow Arabica Typica coffee.
+This was also a sugar cane farm transforming to a coffee plantation.
+The farm mainly grows Arabica Typica coffee.

-This type of coffee is often described as well balanced when it comes to the taste.
-It has a medium body and a clean finishing, not forgetting the hint of chocolate.
+This type of coffee is often described as well-balanced when it comes to taste.
+It has a medium body and a clean finish, not forgetting the hint of chocolate.
 All these bundled together in your cup will definitely leave you with a mesmerizing aftertaste.

-As you have seen, there are other types of coffee grown in Hawaii and then there is the Kona coffee.
-It is among the best coffee you can find and the fact that it comes from Hawaii, makes it a little more interesting.
+As you may know, there are other types of coffee grown in Hawaii and then there is the Kona coffee.
+It is among the best coffee you can find and the fact that it comes from Hawaii makes it a little more interesting.

-If you are a true coffee lover, you should have it in your coffee drinking bucket list.
+If you are a true coffee lover, you should have it on your coffee-drinking bucket list.
 The best thing about it is, you don’t have to go all the way to Hawaii to have a taste.
 You can find it in your local stores and if you can, you can decide to become a tourist and visit the Big Island of Hawaii.